-Only the patient or their legal representative (the Durable Power of Attorney for Health Care AKA Agent as established on an Advance Directive, the parent of a minor or a legal guardian) may over-ride the POLST orders.
+Only the patient, their legal representative (the Durable Power of Attorney for Health Care AKA Agent as established on an Advance Directive, the parent of a minor or a legal guardian) or surrogate (only a surrogate who has signed the POLST) may over-ride the POLST orders.
 If someone presents an Advance Directive naming them as the patient’s Agent, or they are the parent of a minor or the patient’s legal guardian, then they may over-ride the POLST orders.
 Otherwise, they do not have legal authority.

-HOWEVER, what has proven effective when ANYONE objects, is to explain that the POLST was completed with the patient while competent, they discussed the choices with their health care provider and decided what treatment they wanted knowing the end was near.
-Explain that this was one of the very last decisions the patient was able to make, and ask if the person who is objecting is comfortable over-riding this last wish.
+HOWEVER, what has proven effective when ANYONE objects, is to explain that the POLST was completed with the patient while they had decisional capacity, they discussed the choices with their health care provider and decided what treatment they wanted at this time.
+Explain that this may have been one of the very last decisions the patient was able to make, and ask if the person who is objecting is comfortable over-riding this last wish.

 What happens if a patient’s POLST conflicts with a state issued Do-Not-Resuscitate identification?